God said: 'Let there be light.' God's first creation was light, coming from the fiery Big Bang approximately 13.8 billion years ago. (See 1.1)

 God said: 'Let there be lights in the expanse of the sky ... let them serve as signs to mark seasons and days and years ...
 God made two great lights – the greater light to govern the day and the lesser light to govern the night.
 He also made the stars.'

-All celestial bodies were created from the Big Bang, starting as formless spinning fireballs, too hot and gaseous for light to penetrate.
-It took billions of years for them to cool, merge, solidify and achieve stable orbits.
+All celestial bodies were created from the Big Bang, starting as formless spinning gasses, too hot for light to penetrate.
+It took billions of years for them to coalesce, cool, merge, solidify and achieve stable orbits.

-Eventually there were breaks in the clouds so sun, moon and stars became visible from earth.
+Eventually there were breaks in earth's clouds so sun, moon and stars became visible from human vantage point.

-(NOTE: For centuries the Bible's creation order was used by critics as irrefutable proof that the Bible is NOT trustworthy – impossible to have light (Day 1) and organic growth (Day 3) before sun (Day 4) – but now that we understand the Big Bang, the creation order shows that the Bible IS trustworthy because no writer three thousand years ago could have possibly known this modern science without some direct knowledge from the designer/creator.)
+For centuries the Bible's creation order was used by critics as irrefutable proof that the Bible is NOT trustworthy.
+They said it is impossible to have light (Day 1) and organic growth (Day 3) before sun (Day 4).
+But now that we understand the Big Bang – that the earth had a beginning and heavy cloud cover – the creation order shows that the Bible IS trustworthy.
+No writer three thousand years ago could have possibly known this modern science without some direct knowledge from the designer/creator.

 God said: 'Let the water team with living creatures, and let birds fly above the earth across the vault of the sky.'

 With direct sunlight, vegetation proliferated, especially in water, and became an abundant food source for a new category of life – fish – which God created about 500 million years ago.